CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

 ## **Task 6: Integrating non-MS security scan solutions with MDC**

-Integrating non-Microsoft security scan solutions with Microsoft Defender for Cloud (MDC) enhances your security posture comprehensively.

-To incorporate a security scan into your Azure DevOps pipeline with minimal configuration, follow these steps for a basic integration using **Snyk**:
+To enhance your security posture comprehensively, integrating non-Microsoft security scan solutions with Microsoft Defender for Cloud (MDC) is a strategic approach.
+For a straightforward integration of a security scan into your Azure DevOps pipeline using **Snyk** with minimal configuration, follow these steps:

 ### Security Scan with Snyk